val-pin/adam-p-markdown/Compatibility.md

 * After rendering, inline code appears in a non-monospace font, but it is correctly monospace in the preview and in the finished post.
 * The section below on [Pasting vs. Typing](#pasting-vs-typing) applies here.
 * Like with the Yahoo rich controls, if the paragraph type combo is clicked, focused-element finding gets busted and Markdown Toggle stops working.
 See [issue #16](https://github.com/adam-p/markdown-here/issues/16).
+* In Chrome, MDH doesn't work in the drop-down post editor, due to cross-origin `iframe` restrictions.
+Click the "Pop-out" link and MDH will become usable in the separate window.
+Alternatively, use the full editor in the admin interface.
+(See [issue #124](https://github.com/adam-p/markdown-here/issues/124).)

 Thanks to [Sina Iravanian](https://plus.google.com/116422808039109985732/posts) for originally discovering that MDH works with Wordpress.